Nine States Receive RWJF Grants to Build More Highly Educated Nursing Workforce

-The Robert Wood Johnson Foundation’s Academic Progression in Nursing (APIN) program this week announced that California, Hawaii, Massachusetts, Montana, New Mexico, New York, North Carolina, Texas and Washington state have been chosen to receive grants to advance state and regional strategies aimed at creating a more highly educated, diverse nursing workforce.
+The Robert Wood Johnson Foundation’s Academic Progression in Nursing (APIN) program announced that California, Hawaii, Massachusetts, Montana, New Mexico, New York, North Carolina, Texas and Washington state have been chosen to receive grants to advance state and regional strategies aimed at creating a more highly educated, diverse nursing workforce.
 Each state will receive a two-year, $300,000 grant.

 The states will now work with academic institutions and employers on implementing sophisticated strategies to help nurses get higher degrees in order to improve patient care and help fill faculty and advanced practice nursing roles.
 In particular, the states will encourage strong partnerships between community colleges and universities to make it easier for nurses to transition to higher degrees.

 In its groundbreaking report, The Future of Nursing: Leading Change, Advancing Health, the Institute of Medicine (IOM) recommended that 80 percent of the nursing workforce be prepared at the baccalaureate level or higher by the year 2020.
 At present, about half of nurses in the United States have baccalaureate or higher degrees.

 In Massachusetts, the grant was announced by Lieutenant Governor Timothy Murray, along with nursing, health and education leaders.
 “These funds will further our efforts to create a comprehensive and more aligned workforce development system that meets the needs of our students, employers and Commonwealth as a whole,” Massachusetts Education Secretary Paul Reville said in a statement about the state’s grant.